π¨π΄ Equatorial Guinea

 Santa Isabel Palace

-The official residence of the President, showcasing colonial architecture and beautiful gardens.
+The official residence of the President, with beautiful gardens and colonial architecture.

 Malabo Cathedral

-An impressive church known for its unique design and vibrant stained glass windows.
+An impressive church known for its unique design and stunning stained-glass windows.

 La Casa Verde

-A historical house turned museum, reflecting the colonial past and culture of the region.
+A historical house turned museum, offering insight into the region’s colonial past.

-With its historical significance and diverse culture, Malabo stands as a testament to the resilience and vibrancy of Equatorial Guinea, drawing visitors who seek to explore its rich heritage and natural beauty.
+With its rich history and diverse culture, Malabo continues to reflect the vibrancy of Equatorial Guinea, offering visitors a chance to experience its heritage and natural beauty.

 π Sources & References